Merkoba/Doctor/README.md

 >v1.1.0:

-<code> is now <xcodex> to allow problems when using <code>, which is a standard tag, inside a code sample.
+&lt;code&gt; is now &lt;xcodex&gt; to allow problems when using &lt;code&gt;, which is a standard tag, inside a code sample.

 Parsing errors should be more verbose now.